ligato/docs/docs/tutorials/05_kv-scheduler.md

 ```

 !!!
 Note
-    By the running the code, you will print the transaction log for all three cases.
-The discussion below includes a subset of the transaction log pertaining to the specific test case.
+    You will print the transaction log for all three cases when you run the code.
+The discussion below includes a subset of the transaction log that pertains to the specific test case.

 **1. Configure the interface and the route in a single transaction**